fadyosman/Wavelens/README.md

 WaveLens Tool
 </p>

-WaveLengs is a tool for taking screenshots, the goal is to make it easy to use and fast, unlike other tools that use a delay to make sure the page is loaded, this tool takes a different approach, it takes advantage of the fact that when the page is still not rendered, the screenshot is an image filled with white pixels only.
+WaveLens is a tool for taking screenshots, the goal is to make it easy to use and fast, unlike other tools that use a delay to make sure the page is loaded, this tool takes a different approach, it takes advantage of the fact that when the page is still not rendered, the screenshot is an image filled with white pixels only.

 ## Installation
 Simply download the stand alone app image from the [releases section](https://github.com/fadyosman/Wavelens/releases)